Apriyani Rahayu: Career

+Junior career

+Practiced at the Pelita Bakrie club, Rahayu was able to excel in national junior tournaments, so that she and her partner, Jauza Fadhila Sugiarto, were able to top the U17 girls' doubles national rankings in 2013.
+At the beginning of 2013, Rahayu was also called to train at the national training center, but the club had not given permission yet.
+In 2014, Rahayu and Sugiarto managed to win the Jaya Raya Junior International tournament in August.
+Then at the World Junior Championships, she won the silver medal partnering Rosyita Eka Putri Sari.

+In 2015, Rahayu won the bronze medals in the Asian and World Junior Championships in the mixed doubles event partnered with Fachryza Abimanyu.
+At the age of 17, Rahayu also managed to win the women's doubles international senior title in Singapore with Sugiarto, and finished as mixed doubles runner-up in the Indonesia International Series with Panji Akbar Sudrajat.

+In 2016, Rahayu who was paired with Rinov Rivaldy in the mixed doubles won the bronze medal at the Asian Junior Championships.
+They then clinched a Junior Grand Prix title in the Jaya Raya Junior International tournament.
+At the Indonesia International Series in Surabaya, Rahayu claimed double title by winning the mixed and women's doubles event.

 2017: French Open and Thailand Open title

 In May, Rahayu partnered with her senior and mentor Greysia Polii, and they competed as a new pair at the Sudirman Cup in Gold Coast, Australia.
 Even though they had only been paired for about a month, the duo won their first title in the Thailand Open after defeating the home pair Chayanit Chaladchalam and Phataimas Muenwong in straight games 21–12, 21–12 in the final.
 They also won the Superseries title at the French Open, just five months into their partnership.
 Other achievements by Polii and Rahayu in 2017 were runner-up in Hong Kong, semi-finalists in New Zealand, and quarter-finalists in Korea Open.
-Rahayu also helped the Indonesia women's team win the bronze medal at the Southeast Asian Games held in Kuala Lumpur, unfortunately, in the individual women's doubles event, she and Polii lost in the first round to eventual champion Jongkolphan Kititharakul and Rawinda Prajongjai of Thailand.
+Rahayu also helped the Indonesia women's team win the bronze medal at the SEA Games held in Kuala Lumpur, In the individual women's doubles event, she and Polii lost in the first round to eventual champion Jongkolphan Kititharakul and Rawinda Prajongjai of Thailand.
 The Polii and Rahayu partnership, first paired in May, reached a career high as world number 10 in the BWF World rankings in November.